rototor/pdfbox-graphics2d/README.md

   have a different version of the font, which can happen across different OS and OS versions.
 - Note: Not all PDF viewer can handle all fonts correctly.
 E.g. PDFBox 1.8 was not able to handle fonts right.
 But nowadays all PDF viewers should be able to handle fonts fine.
-- Note: Not all java.awt.Paint's supported by this library can be used with text.
-You may loose some effects.
 - Note: TextAttribute.UNDERLINE, TextAttribute.STRIKETHROUGH and TextAttribute.LIGATURES are currently not supported.
 - Note: TextAttribute.BACKGROUND is currently not supported.
 - Note: There is no Bidi support at the moment.
 See the [problems](https://issues.apache.org/jira/browse/PDFBOX-3550)